VarunSaiTeja/Currency-App-Demo/README.md

 4. **IUnitOfWork** manages transactional operations and coordinates repository actions.
 5. **IRepository** is used to fetch user data from the data store.
 6. **ITokenService** generates authentication tokens for the user upon successful login.

+## Assumptions Made
+- Admin can manage roles of other users
+- In future, can switch to any currency exchange rate provider
+- Other currency providers supports pagination for historical data, so added caching at provider level for Frankfurter provider

+## Possible Future Enhancements
+- Distributed caching
+- Reverse proxy